teleportaloo/PDX-Bus/Shortcuts.markdown

 [An example shortcut link](https://www.icloud.com/shortcuts/1a5500eb6273424084b56d09cb4dc540)

-# PDX Bus Siri Shortcut To Get TriMet Departures (Orderd By Time) For A Stop ID
+# PDX Bus Siri Shortcut To Get TriMet Departures (Ordered By Time) For A Stop ID
 This is an action accessible from the Shortcuts app, and can be used to write a Siri shortcut.
-This shortcut returns the departures for a stop orderd by time.
+This shortcut returns the departures for a stop ordered by time.

 [An example shortcut link](https://www.icloud.com/shortcuts/67790699dd2946e0accc8bb88bac12a9)